664306x/swin.edu.au-esp8266/music/Docmentation.md

 ```

 Figure 1:Music.lua
-The library can be used in a user’s application like in figure 2: Usage.lua
+The library can be used in a userâ€™s application like in figure 2: Usage.lua

 ```lua
 -- Author: Luke Jackson.
 Swinburne University.
 664306x